SMTP Email Error 554 5.7.1 – How to Resolve [SOLVED]

 • Credential double-check.
 This is the hill many a noble email has died on.
 Ensure your Yahoo email and password are correct.
 A typo here is like a secret handshake gone wrong.

-Signal Yahoo Support
+Signal Yahoo support

 If you’ve followed these steps and the error persists, don’t despair!
 Yahoo offers a dedicated support team to help you out.
 Head over to the Yahoo Mail Help Center and explore their troubleshooting resources or connect with a support representative for further assistance.